 EDD's new online resource map is a searchable database of resources that are available for businesses and communities across the state.
 You can visit it directly at EDD.NewMexico.gov/resource-map.
-For regular updates, don't forget to sign up for our Resource Wrap-Up, NMFO News, ORD Dispatch, NMMS Highlights, or other regular email updates at EDD.NewMexico.gov/newsletter.
+For regular updates, don't forget to sign up for EDD's newsletter, The Pathfinder, NMFO News, ORD Dispatch, NMMS Highlights, Creative Industries Newsletter, or other regular email updates at EDD.NewMexico.gov/newsletter.